 When dismissed for lunch, students are to go directly to the cafeteria.
 When finished eating, students are to return their trays to the wash area and properly dispose of trash.
 Students are to remain in the cafeteria during their assigned lunch.
 Turner High School is a closed campus.
-Therefore, no fast-food items may be brought into the building.
+Therefore, no fast-food items may be brought into the building during school hours.
+This includes food delivery services.